ryanburnette/authentication/README.md

 - `sessions` Get an array of the session objects.
 A session is just an unexpired token, but it also keeps track of the `ip` and `ua` of the requesting browser.
   Include an email address as the argument to get the sessions for that user.
-- `request` A function to allow users to request a token by email.
+- `authenticate` A function to allow users to authenticate by having a token sent to their email address.
 - `authorize` Express middleware for authorizing requests.
 Requests should pass the token as `Authorization: Bearer [token]`.
 If the request isn't authorized, it receives a 401 status.